c-hartmann/select-it/README.md

 the context menu for folders.

-This is for lazy people as me, who want to save the long move with their pointing device to the "View" menu and "Select Files and Folders" from within there or do not know about 'Shift' keyboard shortcut.
+This is for lazy people as me, who want to save the long move with their pointing device to the "Edit" menu and "Select Files and Folders" from within there or do not know about 'Shift' keyboard shortcut.

 After Installation this new action should be available in top level of the